Free-Geek/JavaScript/README.md

 // 6
 ```

 So we'll just replace the numbers with variables and that way we can keep referencing the variable throughout our code.
-Variable names can use letters, numbers, and underscores and shouldn't be wrapped in quotes (or JavaScript will think it's a string).
+Variable names can contain letters, numbers, underscores, and dollar signs and shouldn't be wrapped in quotes (or JavaScript will think it's a string).

 ``` JavaScript
 var age = 12;